Engelbert Broda

-Engelbert Broda (29 August 1910, in Vienna – 26 October 1983) was an Austrian chemist and a suspected Soviet KGB operative who worked on the Tube Alloys program, which eventually became the British side of the Manhattan Project.
+Engelbert Egon August Ernst Broda (29 August 1910 – 26 October 1983) was an Austrian chemist and a suspected atomic spy for the Soviet Union.

 Early life

-Broda was born in Vienna on 29 August 1910 as the first son of Ernst and Viola Broda.
-His father, Ernst, was a lawyer; his mother was a housewife.
-His younger brother Christian Broda was a lawyer who would later become a politician and serve as Minister of Justice in Austria.
-Broda was strongly influenced by his uncle Georg Wilhelm Pabst, a famous film director, and Egon Schönhof, who returned to Austria as a convinced communist after serving time as a prisoner-of-war in Russia.
+Broda was born in Vienna as the first son of Ernst Broda, a lawyer and civil servant, and Viola Broda (née Pabst), a stage actress and the sister of film director G. W. Pabst.
+The Broda family was originally Jewish, but Engelbert's grandparents had converted to Catholicism in 1879.
+His younger brother Christian Broda would become a lawyer and Social Democratic politician, later serving as Austria's minister of justice.
+In his youth, Engelbert Broda was strongly influenced by his godfather Egon Schönhof, a lawyer who returned to Austria as a convinced communist after serving time as a prisoner-of-war in Russia during World War I.